stride3d/stride/README.md

 Welcome to the 3030Engine source code repository!

 3030Engine is a game engine built off of the stride game engine, mostly in c#.
-I am not accepting pull requests.
+I am not accepting pull requests. feel free to use this for your projects.